Covid 19 coronavirus: Americans brace for 'hardest, saddest' week of their lives

 "I hope in the years to come, everyone will be able to take pride in how they responded to this challenge," she said in pre-released remarks.
 "And those who come after us will say that the Britons of this generation were as strong as any."

-The Queen's son, Charles, on Friday remotely opened a vast temporary hospital for corona patients in a London convention center after completing a week of isolation.
+Prince Charles on Friday remotely opened a vast temporary hospital for coronavirus patients in a London convention centre after completing a week of isolation.

-Boris Johnson still had a fever Friday, but his infected pregnant fiancee, Carrie Symonds, tweeted she is "on the mend" after a week in bed.
+Johnson still had a fever on Friday, but his infected pregnant fiancee, Carrie Symonds, tweeted she is "on the mend" after a week in bed.

 "The vast majority of people are following the public health advice, which is absolutely critical, and staying at home," Hancock told Sky TV.
 "But there are a small minority of people who are still not doing that — it's quite unbelievable, frankly, to see that."